Lord Lyndoch (1814 ship): Career

 Lord Lyndoch first appeared in Lloyd's Register (LR) in 1816.

 EIC voyage (1816–1817): The EIC had Lord Lyndoch measured before her voyage for them.
 Captain James Crichton sailed from the Downs on 23 January 1816, bound for St Helena and China.
 Lord Lyndoch reached St Helena on 10 April and Penang on 21 July, and arrived at Whampoa Anchorage on 31 August.
 Homeward bound she crossed the Second Bar on 28 December.
-She reached St Helena on 18 March 1817 and arrived back at the Downs on 27 May.
+She reached St Helena on 18 March 1817, and arrived back at the Downs on 27 May.
 Thereafter, Lord Lyndoch traded with India under a licence from the EIC.

-On 28 November 1817 Lord Lyndoch, Templeton, master, ran on shore at Blackwall, but was gotten off the next day after she had taken out her guns, anchors, and cables.
+On 28 November 1817, Lord Lyndoch, Templeton, master, ran on shore at Blackwall, but was gotten off the next day after she had taken out her guns, anchors, and cables.
 She had not sustained any damage and was expected to resume her voyage to Rio de Janeiro, the River Plate, and Batavia.

+Lord Lyndoch sailed from Valparaiso on 3 September 1819, to the copper ports of Coquimbo, Guasco, and Copiapo.
+First Officer Andrew Haig described her as "Master: Captain Templeton; 639 ½ Tons, Register, London measurement, but considerably less by the Builder’s measurement – She is very flat floor'd and a stiff Ship of her class, & carries a very large Cargo...".
+On 28 October, she left Guasco Bay for Calcutta, reaching the Sandheads, Hooghly River Delta on 10 March 1820.
+(Tasmanian Archives and Heritage Office document CRO83/1/1.)

 The Registers were only as accurate as owners chose to keep them.
-In 1820 Captain Andrew Balfour Clapperton had assumed command of Lord Lyndoch.
+In 1820, Captain Andrew Balfour Clapperton had assumed command of Lord Lyndoch.
 Though she did not appear in the 1819 volume of the East-India register and directory, she did appear in the 1824 volume (the volumes for the intervening years not being available online).
 Her master was A.B.Clapperton, her owners Alexander & Co., and her registry was Calcutta again.

-Around 1822 Captain Clapperton performed a circumnavigation of the globe.
+Around 1822, Captain Clapperton performed a circumnavigation of the globe.
 He sailed via Cape Horn with a crew of lascars, and suffered no losses on the voyage.

-In 1827 Lord Lyndoch was still listed as being registered at Calcutta.
+In 1827, Lord Lyndoch was still listed as being registered at Calcutta.
 Her master was W.T.Harris, and her owners were still Alexander & Co.
 However, at some point she was sold to Beadle & Co., of London.
 She then returned to Lloyd's Register.

-In 1829 Joseph Somes, of London, purchased Lord Lyndoch.
+In 1829, Joseph Somes, of London, purchased Lord Lyndoch.

 1st convict voyage (1831): Captain John H. Luscombe sailed from Sheerness on 25 July 1831.
 Lord Lyndoch arrived at Hobart on 18 November.
 She had embarked 266 male convicts and suffered no convict deaths on her voyage.

 2nd convict voyage (1833): Captain William Johnston sailed from Sheerness in June 1833.
 She sailed via Rio de Janeiro and arrived at Sydney on 18 October.
 She had embarked 330 male convicts and suffered four deaths on the voyage.